varunnrao/Generic-Graphs/README.md

 # Generics-Graphs
-This is a repository for the 14CS337 - Generic Programming Course 2017
+This is a repository for the 14CS337/UE14CS337 - Generic Programming Course 2017 - Course Project

 Team Members: